A second person has died from a new SARS-like virus in China - KTVZ

 Health officials said he suffered from abnormal renal function, inflammation of the heart muscle and severe damage to multiple organ functions.
 Scans also showed lung damage with possible tuberculosis.

+Thailand confirmed its second case of the new coronavirus on Thursday — the third case in total found outside of China.
+The virus was also confirmed Thursday to have been detected in Japan.
+In all three cases, the infected people had traveled to Wuhan.

-The first, and the majority, of the infected patients in Wuhan have been traced to the Huanan Wholesale Seafood Market, which has been shut down for disinfection since January 1.
+In Wuhan, the first, and the majority, of the infected patients have been traced to the Huanan Wholesale Seafood Market, which has been shut down for disinfection since January 1.
 Wuhan health authorities said on Wednesday that some “environmental samples” taken from the market tested positive for the virus.

 Apart from fish, the market also sold other live animals, including birds, rabbits and snakes — sparking concerns that the virus might have been transmitted to humans from animals, just like SARS and MERS.